 B) never kill a parrot fish and

-C) make sure the islands are vegetated so that any wind born sand across the island will land on the island and the root system will stabilize it.
+C) make sure the islands are vegetated so that any wind born sand across the island will land on the island for the root system to hold there.

 More specifically:

-* Don't use fishing methods that damage coral reefs
+* Don't use fishing methods that damage coral reefs.
+This includes dynamite.

-* Don't allow sewage to flow into the sea or into the water table unless it is fully treated so that the nutrients are removed.
-Primary treatment is not sufficient.
+* Don't allow sewage to flow into the sea or into the water table unless it is fully treated.
+Primary or even secondary treatment is not sufficient.
+The nutrients must be removed.

 * Don't use pesticides or herbicides as they can harm sea organisms.